Davis Motorcycle Accident Attorney

 - Shoulder injury

-If you or a loved one suffered an injury while operating a motorcycle, you need to contact an experienced Davis motorcycle accident lawyer to discuss your legal options.Damages That Can Be Recovered Through a Motorcycle Accident Injury Claim
+If you or a loved one suffered an injury while operating a motorcycle, you need to contact an experienced Davis motorcycle accident lawyer to discuss your legal options.Damages That Can Be Recovered in an Injury Claim

 Generally, a claimant can pursue financial restitution for the following harms and losses:

-It is important to note that the amount you can recover through a motorcycle accident injury claim also depends largely on the available insurance coverage.
-If the negligent driver who hit you has a bare bones auto insurance policy, we may need to file a claim through the uninsured/underinsured motorist coverage in your auto insurance policy.What To Look For in a Davis Motorcycle Accident Lawyer
+It is important to note that the amount you can recover through a motorcycle accident injury claim depends mainly on the available insurance coverage.
+If the negligent driver who hits you has a bare-bones auto insurance policy, we may need to file a claim through the uninsured/underinsured motorist coverage in your auto insurance policy.What to Look for in a Motorcycle Accident Attorney

 It can feel overwhelming when searching for the best motorcycle accident injury lawyer to represent you.
-Lawyer ads are everywhere (e.g., billboards, tv commercials, etc.) and they all claim to be top-notch.
+Lawyer ads are everywhere, and they all claim to be top-notch.
 The best strategy for finding the right lawyer for you is to schedule a consultation and assess the lawyer based on the following traits:

-- the lawyer takes the time to carefully explain your legal options and how the motorcycle accident injury claim process works;
+- takes the time to carefully explain your legal options and how the motorcycle accident injury claim process works

-- the lawyer asks you how you’re doing and shows compassion about your particular situation;
+- asks you how you're doing and shows compassion about your particular situation

-- the lawyer asks about your family and how the accident has affected your life; and
+- inquires about your family and how the accident has affected your life

-- the lawyer has actual experience representing clients who were hurt badly in motorcycle accidents.
+- has actual experience representing clients who were hurt badly in motorcycle accidents

-If you decide the insurance company’s settlement offer was unreasonable, we can take your case to trial.
-Once we get to trial, there are specific legal elements of negligence that need to be proven, by a preponderance of the evidence, in order to hold the reckless party liable for your harms and losses.
+If you decide the insurance company's settlement offer is unreasonable, we can take your case to trial.
+Once we get to trial, specific legal elements of negligence need to be proven by a preponderance of the evidence to hold the reckless party liable for your harms and losses.
 These legal elements include:

 - Breach of a Duty - We must prove the defendant breached the above-described legal duty.
 For example, if a driver was intoxicated or texting on their phone when they collided with your motorcycle, that would constitute a breach.

-- Causation – We must prove that the defendant’s reckless actions, or inaction, proximately caused your injuries.
-This is a fairly easy element to meet, especially in the context of a motorcycle accident injury case.
+- Causation – We must prove that the defendant's reckless actions, or inaction, proximately caused your injuries.
+This is a relatively easy element to meet, especially in a motorcycle accident injury case.

 Suffering an injury from a motorcycle accident can be a traumatic and overwhelming experience.
-You should focus on recovering and getting back to 100 percent.
-This is why you need to hire an experienced lawyer who will do all they can to secure maximum compensation in your case.Contact Your Davis Motorcycle Accident Lawyer Today
+Your focus is to recover and get back to 100 percent.
+This is why you need to hire an experienced lawyer who will do all they can to secure maximum compensation in your case.Contact Our Motorcycle Accident Attorneys in Davis, CA

-I’m Ed Smith, a Davis Motorcycle Accident Attorney.
-If you or someone you care for has suffered a serious injury in a motorcycle crash because of someone else’s negligence, please call me right away for free, friendly advice.
-I can be reached at (530) 392-9400 or if calling long distance call (800) 404-5400 to reach me free of charge.
+If you or someone you care for has suffered a severe injury in a motorcycle crash in Davis because of someone else's negligence, please call our injury attorneys for free, friendly advice.
+We can be reached at (530) 392-9400 or (800) 404-5400.

-I began practicing law in California over 34 years ago.
-I’ve helped many motorcycle accident clients receive the maximum amount of compensation.
-This includes the personal injuries they suffered as well as accidents involving a wrongful death.
+Our Davis motorcycle accident attorneys have been practicing law in California since 1982.
+We've helped many motorcycle accident clients receive the maximum compensation, including the personal injuries they suffered and accidents involving wrongful death.